awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

    For **Security group\(s\)**, select up to five security groups to associate with this image builder\.
 If needed, choose **Create new security group**\.
 If you do not choose a security group, the image builder is associated with the default security group for your VPC\.
 For more information, see [Security Groups](managing-network.md#managing-network-security-groups)\.

    For **Active Directory Domain \(Optional\)**, expand this section to choose which Active Directory and organizational unit in which to place your streaming instance computer objects\.
 Ensure that the selected network access settings enable DNS resolvability and communication with your directory\.
-For more information, see [Using Active Directory Domains with AppStream 2\.0](active-directory.md)\.
+For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.

 1. Choose **Review** and confirm the details for the image builder\.
 To change the configuration for any section, choose **Edit** and make the needed changes\.
 After you finish reviewing the configuration details, choose **Launch**\.